 7. Creating a modern supply chain organization

 Managing the supply chain in discrete tiers is a dated process.
 Sophisticated data analyses have now enabled organizations to manage supply chains end-to-end.
-In industries like retail, this happens almost in real time.
-A single leader can be given the responsibility of such performance and to deliver improvement projects across various tiers and carry out traditional functions like manufacturing, marketing, and procurement.
-Ensure that the supply-chain system merges operational excellence with a strong analytical capability, and data-driven, multifunctional decision making.
+In industries like retail, this happens almost in real-time.
+A single leader can be responsible for such performance and deliver improvement projects across various tiers and carry out traditional functions like manufacturing, marketing, and procurement.
+Ensure that the supply-chain system merges operational excellence with a strong analytical capability and data-driven, multifunctional decision making.
 Set up analytical teams for supporting the decision making and identifying hidden opportunities and risks in unstructured data.
 Always ensure that your information technology function supports them with platforms and applications that facilitate collaboration as well as analytical decision making.